JYT1078000

 HAZARD OF ELECTRIC SHOCK, EXPLOSION, OR ARC FLASH

-• Turn off all power supplying the switchboard before cleaning.
+• Turn off all power supplying this equipment before working on or inside equipment.

 Failure to follow these instructions will result in death or serious injury.